yochaigal/cairn/wip/2e/setting-seeds.md

 The following procedure is designed to help create the _seed_ of a setting: the geography, people, and paths that an adventuring party may have to navigate as they travel throughout a region.
 We'll start by drawing a map of the region, noting its unique topography, natural features, towns, lairs, dungeons, roads, and so on.
 Then we'll develop the people of the region, their ambitions and resources, and the factions that rule them.

+### Draw the Map

 ### Materials Required
 - At least one sheet of paper.
 Letter/A4 is OK, but the larger the better.
 - Pencils and erasers.
 - At least one d6 and one d20, but 6d6 and 2d20 would be ideal.

-## Create the Map
 - Draw the letter **H** anywhere on a sheet of paper, or roll a d6 and mark where it lands.
 This is the region's **Heart**, or primary settlement.
-  - Roll 6d6 on the paper, ignoring any dice that roll off the page.
+  - Roll 6d6 on the page, ignoring any dice that roll off the page.
 These are the maps's **Points of Interest** (POI).
-  - Note the face up results according to the [Die Drop Table](#die-drop-table), writing its corresponding letter on the page beneath (e.g. R = Refuge, S = Special, etc.).
+  - Note the face up results according to the [Die Drop Table](#die-drop-table), writing its corresponding letter on the page beneath (e.g. R = Waypoint, S = Special, etc.).
 - Draw circles around the dice in bordering clumps of 2-4 dice each.
 These represent the map's regions.
   - The Heart can be in its own circle, or can be included in another region.
   - Regions should be big enough to touch each other.
 They _are_ the map.